 The common echidna is one of the nicest animals in the world.
 It resembles a hedgehog, but is extremely special as it lays eggs.
 Together with three types of fur hedgehogs, all of which are found in New Guinea, and the platypus, they are the only mammals that do not give birth to live young.
 Hikers regularly come across this roller, so look carefully at the ground and listen for a rustle.

-The unusual wombat is a strange type of marsupial that is still very common in Tasmania.
-This mixture of a bear with a marmot grows to about 70 centimeters.
-The pouch is turned upside down so that the animal does not scoop sand into the pouch while digging.
+The unusual wombat is a strange marsupial type still very common in Tasmania.
+This mixture of a bear with a marmot grows to about 70 centimetres.
+The pouch is turned upside down so the animal does not scoop sand into the pouch while digging.